osforlife42/ros2_setup_training/README.md

 ros2 setup training self exercise

-## Tags according to their docs relevance
+## Tags changes

 ### v1.0.0
-until the using turtlesim and rqt lines :
+should be good for tutorial `configuring environment` and `using turtlesim and rqt` until install lines :
 ```
 sudo apt update